zeljkosoko/filmsCatalog/README.md

 # filmsCatalog
-Web App in html, css and js with CRUD functions
+Web App in JavaScript with create, read, update, delete and search function.